I Want a Divorce But My Husband Doesn't

 Written by Cheryl Dillon, Divorce Coach

 Cheryl Dillon is a divorce coach, relationship expert and co-founder of Equitable Mediation.
-Cheryl earned a Bachelor’s degree in psychology from the University of Connecticut and is a Certified Life Coach.
-She completed formal training at The Institute for Professional Excellence in Coaching (iPEC) – an internationally recognized leader in the field of coaching education.
-Having gone through a painful divorce of her own, Cheryl knows first-hand the turmoil ending a marriage can have on an individual's emotional well-being.
+Cheryl earned a Bachelor’s degree in psychology and is a certified life coach.
+She completed specialized training at The Institute for Professional Excellence in Coaching (iPEC) – an internationally recognized leader in the field of coaching education.
+Having gone through a painful divorce of her own, Cheryl knows firsthand the turmoil ending a marriage can have on an individual's emotional well-being.
 Through her divorce coaching programs, she has helped countless men and women survive and thrive before, during and after divorce.